-Taking nutritional Angelica supplements can benefit ALK +ve Non-Small Cell Lung Cancer patients on Alectinib treatment.
-But avoid Angelica supplements if on Cytarabine treatment for Myeloproliferative Neoplasms.
-Similarly, taking nutritional supplement Angelica can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene KIT.
-But avoid taking nutritional supplement Angelica when at genetic risk of cancer due to mutation of gene BAP1.
+Taking Angelica extracts or nutritional supplements may benefit Primary Urethral Squamous Cell Carcinoma patients on Radiation treatment over Damiana nutritional supplements.
+But Angelica supplements or Angelica extracts offer less benefit if on Imatinib treatment for Primary Dermatofibrosarcoma Protuberans compared to Vitamin C. Similarly, taking nutritional supplements Angelica may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene JAK2 over Thunder God.
+But avoid nutritional supplements Angelica when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Myeloproliferative Neoplasms or ALK +ve Non-Small Cell Lung Cancer, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Angelica.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Urethral Squamous Cell Carcinoma or Primary Dermatofibrosarcoma Protuberans, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Angelica.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Angelica?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene BAP1 the same as due to mutation of gene KIT?
-Are the implications of Myeloproliferative Neoplasms the same as ALK +ve Non-Small Cell Lung Cancer?
-Is it one and the same if you are on treatment with Cytarabine or Alectinib?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Angelica extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene JAK2 the same as due to mutation of gene?
+Are the implications of Primary Urethral Squamous Cell Carcinoma the same as Primary Dermatofibrosarcoma Protuberans?
+Is it one and the same if you are on treatment with Imatinib or Radiation?

 Angelica is a genus of plants and herbs with their roots, seeds, leaves, and fruits considered to have medicinal properties.
 It is commonly used in traditional herbal medicine, especially in Asian and European countries.
 Some of the purported uses/benefits of Angelica include its use for relieving :